cbswj/test/README.md

 The rest of the paper is organized as follows.
 Sec.
 2 discusses the related work.
 Sec.
 3 explains the proposed network compression method.
 Sec.
 4 describes the implementation considerations.
 The experimental results are shown in Sec.
 5. Sec.
 6 concludes this paper.

+2. Related Work
+In this section, we firstly review the closely related work including decomposition-based and pruning-based compression methods.
+Then, we list other categories of network compression works.

+2.1.
+Parameter Pruning for Network Compression Non-structural pruning.
+To compress neural networks, network pruning disables the weak connections in a network that have a small influence on its prediction accuracy.
+Earlier pruning methods explore unstructured network weight pruning by deactivating connections corresponding to small weights or by applying sparsity regularization to the weight parameters.
+The resulting irregular weight parameters of the network are not implementationfriendly, which hinders the real acceleration rate of the pruned network over the original one.

+Figure 2: The flowchart of the proposed algorithm.

+Structural pruning.
+To circumvent the above problem, structural pruning approaches zero out structured groups of he convolutional filters.
+Specifically, group sparsity regularization has been investigated in recent works for the structural pruning of network parameters.Wen et al. and Alvarez et al. proposed to impose group sparsity regularization on network parameters to reduce the number of feature map channels in each layer.
+The success of this method triggered the studies of group sparsity based network pruning.
+Subsequent works improved group sparsity based approaches in different ways.
+One branch of works combined the group sparsity regularizer with other regularizers for network pruning.
+A lowrank regularizer as well as an exclusive sparsity regularizer were adopted for improving the pruning performance.
+Another branch of research investigated a better group-sparsity regularizer for parameter pruning including group ordered weighted `1 regularizer, out-in-channel sparsity regularization and guided attention for sparsity learning.
+In addition, some works also attempted to achieve group-sparse parameters in an indirect manner.
+In and, scaling factors were introduced to scale the outputs of specific structures or feature map channels to structurally prune network parameters.